tldr-pages/tldr/pages/common/node.md

 `node -e "{{code}}"`

-- Print as result the node's dependencies versions:
+- Evaluate and print the result, this specific command is useful to print node's dependencies versions:

 `node -p "process.versions"`